Processing a List of Links using Python and BeautifulSoup

 xerox.copy('\n'.join(links))

-For convenience of invocation I store this script in my ‘~/bin’ directory with execute privileges, allowing me to not have to specify the Python interpreter.
+For convenience of invocation, I store this script in my ‘~/bin’ directory with execute privileges, allowing me to avoid having to specify the Python interpreter.